 - Their texture, which invites comparisons with crepe paper

-Indigenous to elevated lands in western Asia, Oriental poppy is best grown in USDA plant hardiness zones 3-7.
-This plant has naturalized in parts of North America.
+Indigenous to elevated lands in western Asia, Oriental poppy has naturalized in parts of North America that have cold winters.
 A cold-hardy plant that dislikes high heat and humidity, this perennial needs cold temperatures in winter and, consequently, fares poorly for the most part south of planting zone 7.

 Apply mulch around Oriental poppies for the first couple of years for winter protection.
 Propagate by seed rather than by transplanting (the clumps like to be left alone).
 Some growers stake the plants, especially in areas subject to high winds.